T. Markus Funk

 OFAC violations*

-Represented a major university faculty chair during a US Department of Homeland Security investigation into possible FCPA and OFAC violations.
+Notable matter: Represented a major university faculty chair during a US Department of Homeland Security investigation into alleged FCPA and OFAC violations.

 Products liability litigation matters*

-Provide counsel and represent clients in multiple major global products liability litigation matters and achieved eight-figure jury verdict in landmark Miami jury trial against a Fortune 20 company.
+Provide counsel and represent clients in multiple major global products liability litigation matters and achieved eight-figure jury verdict in landmark Miami jury trial on behalf of the Costa Rican citrus industry against a Fortune 20 company (Personna v.
+E.I. du Pont de Nemours & Co.)

 Trial*

-The recipient of the DOJ's highest trial honor (a first for a Chicago-based prosecution team).
+Received DOJ's highest trial honor (a first for a Chicago-based prosecution team).
 First-chaired dozens of state and federal civil and criminal cases.
-Regularly teach trial skills and witness interviewing classes.
+Regularly teach trial skills and witness interviewing technique courses for private practitioners, prosecutors, and investigators in the US and overseas.

 * Certain matters above were handled prior to joining White & Case.